Skip to main content

 Let's say you get approved for $10,000 of tuition through Fortify, with a 5% origination fee.
 You may be charged a $500 origination fee (5% of $10,000).
 After including the $500 fee, your total loan amount would become $10,500 ($10,000 + $500).

-Including the origination fee in the loan amount will be reflected in your APR.
-For instance, if the APR without the origination fee is roughly 9.99% due to your interest rate, then your final APR would be higher to reflect that your loan includes an origination fee.
+Since the origination fee is included the loan amount, it will be reflected in your APR.
+For instance, if your interest is 9.99%, then your final APR would be higher than 9.99% (for example, approximately 14%) in order to reflect that your loan includes an origination fee.

 Origination fees will affect your monthly loan payments.
-Spreading an origination fee over the loan term would incrementally increase each payment, so you can cover the additional amount borrowed due to the origination fee.
+Including an origination fee in the initial balance will increase your monthly payment, so that you can cover the additional amount borrowed due to the origination fee.

 Questions